Coping with Loss and Grief

 Each of the 4 categories of coping skills work differently to turn your adrenaline off.
 Understanding how they work will help you decide which category to use.

 Relaxation.
-You want to choose ways to relax that get your heart rate lower than it is when you are resting, for eg. watching fish in an aquarium, taking a bath with candles, listening to relaxing music, doing progressive relaxation (telling each muscle group to relax starting with your head to your toes) or using visualization (imagine you are some place relaxing).
-When your heart-rate is lower than it is when you are resting, your body thinks your asleep, and it reboots your immune system.
+You want to choose ways to relax that get your heart rate lower than it is when you are resting, for eg. watching fish in an aquarium, taking a bath with candles, listening to relaxing music, doing progressive relaxation (telling each muscle group to relax starting with your head to your toes) or using visualization (imagine you are someplace relaxing).
+When your heart rate is lower than it is when you are resting, your body thinks you are asleep, and it reboots your immune system.

 In summary, use 2 coping skills a day, 20 min each.
-Add more coping skills when you are having higher than normal stress on a particular day, or in a particular time in your life.
-The goal is to keep your adrenaline off so your not running the stress cycle.
+Add more coping skills when you are having higher than normal stress on a particular day, or at a particular time in your life.
+The goal is to keep your adrenaline off so you are not running the stress cycle.
 (Triggering adrenaline and then being exhausted).
 You want to have 3 or more coping skills from each category to create balance in your life.
 You have to consciously add them into your life and when you lose interest in one, you replace it with another.
 If you only have 1 coping skill in 1 category, it becomes hurtful to you instead of helpful.
-For example if it is one type of exercise, it's too much physically on your body so your body breaks down or one friend and when that friendship changes, it's devastating or one hobby like shopping, then you overspend.
+For example, if it is one type of exercise, it's too much physically on your body so your body breaks down, or one friend and when that friendship changes, it's devastating, or one hobby like shopping, then you overspend.